 - 12.5.1 Level 1.
-If a grievant is not satisfied with the resolution proposed at the informal level, he/she may within ten (10) days of receipt of such answer file a formal written grievance on a completed Yolo County Grievance Form with his/her manager.
-Within ten (10) days the manager or designee shall have a meeting with the grievant and within ten (10) days thereafter give a written answer to the grievant. - Level 2.
-If the grievant is not satisfied with the written answer from his/her manager the grievant may, within ten (10) days from the receipt of such answer, file a written appeal to the appointing authority.
-Within ten (10) days of the receipt of the written appeal the appointing authority shall investigate the grievance, which shall include a meeting with the concerned parties, and thereafter shall give a written answer to the grievant within ten (10) days. - Level 3.
-If the grievant is not satisfied with the written answer from the appointing authority, the grievant may, within ten (10) days of such answer, file a written appeal to the Director of Human Resources.
-Within ten (10) days of receipt of the written appeal, the Director of Human Resources or his/her designee shall investigate the grievance, which shall include a meeting with the concerned parties, unless such meeting is waived by mutual agreement of the parties, and thereafter shall give a written answer to the grievant within ten (10) days, which answer shall be final and binding unless appealed by the Association. - 12.5.3.1 Any waiver of the requirement for a meeting with the concerned parties at Level 3 shall be confirmed in writing. - 12.5.3.2 If the decision of the Director of Human Resources resolves the grievance to the satisfaction of the grievant, it shall bind the County, subject to the ratification by the Board of Supervisors of unbudgeted expenditures. - 12.5.4 Level 4.
-If the Association is not satisfied with the decision made by the Director of Human Resources, the Association may within ten (10) days of the receipt of the response from the Director of Human Resources request a hearing of the grievance by an Arbitrator, or may choose the Voluntary Mediation Process. - 12.5.4.1 The request for a hearing shall be made in writing to the Director of Human Resources or his/her designee, who shall request a list of seven (7) arbitrators from the State or shall request a similar list of mediators from the California State Mediation/Conciliation Service.
+If a grievant is not satisfied with the resolution proposed at the informal level, the grievant may within 10 days of receipt of such answer file a formal written grievance on a completed Yolo County Grievance Form with the employee's manager.
+Within 10 days the manager or designee shall have a meeting with the grievant and within 10 days thereafter give a written answer to the grievant. - 12.5.2 Level 2.
+If the grievant is not satisfied with the written answer from the manager the grievant may, within 10 days from the receipt of such answer, file a written appeal to the appointing authority.
+Within 10 days of the receipt of the written appeal the appointing authority shall investigate the grievance, which shall include a meeting with the concerned parties, and thereafter shall give a written answer to the grievant within 10 days. - 12.5.3 Level 3.
+If the grievant is not satisfied with the written answer from the appointing authority, the grievant may, within 10 days of such answer, file a written appeal to the Director of Human Resources.
+Within 10 days of receipt of the written appeal, the Director of Human Resources or designee shall investigate the grievance, which shall include a meeting with the concerned parties, unless such meeting is waived by mutual agreement of the parties, and thereafter shall give a written answer to the grievant within 10 days, which answer shall be final and binding unless appealed by the Association. - 12.5.3.1 Any waiver of the requirement for a meeting with the concerned parties at Level 3 shall be confirmed in writing. - 12.5.3.2 If the decision of the Director of Human Resources resolves the grievance to the satisfaction of the grievant, it shall bind the County, subject to the ratification by the Board of Supervisors of unbudgeted expenditures.